Open-source privacy oriented browser

 Option to join the Brave Rewards program

-To compensate for the loss of ad-based revenue to protect your online privacy, Brave works with the Brave Ads network.
-The approach is the following; users support content creators by donating through the Basic Attention Token (BAT) cryptocurrency.
+To compensate for the loss of ad-based revenue to protect your online privacy, Brave collaborates with the Brave Ads network.
+The methodology involves users aiding content creators via donations using the Basic Attention Token (BAT) cryptocurrency.
 Only by opting into the Brave Rewards program users can earn BAT.
-Participants can then tip or give to content creators of their choice.
-These ads do not show on the site you are visiting; instead, they show up in the system notifications tray of your device.
-The revenue of viewing these ads is divided between the advertiser, the user, and Brave.
+Participants can then tip or support their preferred content creators.
+Rather than appearing on the websites being visited, these advertisements are displayed in the notification area of the device.
+The income generated from viewing these ads is shared among the advertiser, the user, and Brave.

 Ads turned off unless you join

 To some people, this will sound like an intrusion of Brave`s zero ad policy.
-The significant difference with ads served on other browsers though is that in this case, there are no tracking cookies.
-And most importantly, you will explicitly need to join the Brave Rewards program to receive them.
+The significant difference with ads served on other browsers though, is that in this case, there are no tracking cookies.
+Furthermore, it is essential to note that you must actively enroll in the Brave Rewards program to receive them.
 By default, all ads to users are turned off in Brave, allowing you to surf the web ad-free.

-Brave is easy to set up and use; it works on Windows, Linux, Android, and iOS.
+Brave is straightforward to install and navigate; it is compatible with Windows, Linux, Android, and iOS platforms.
 After installing this privacy oriented browser, a wizard guides you in importing your bookmarks and your browsing history.
 Syncing your bookmarks across devices is possible too.
 And after choosing your default search engine, you are ready to go.
-The user interface (UI) resembles any other Chromium-based browser, and navigating is fast, responsive, and intuitive.
-Furthermore, it takes no effort to customize the look.
+The user interface (UI) resembles any other Chromium-based browser, and navigating is seamless, responsive, and intuitive.
+Additionally, personalizing its appearance is a breeze.

 No personal data collection

 With its focus on your online privacy and security, Brave, in comparison to other standard browsers, offers outstanding performance.
-Protection from trackers and third-party cookies is by default.
-As explained in its privacy statement, Brave does not collect any personal data.
-And when you choose to join the Brave Rewards program, all ad personalization happens on your local device.
+Protection from trackers and third-party cookies is enabled by default.
+As explained in its privacy statement, Brave does not gather any personal information from its users.
+And when you decide to join the Brave Rewards program, all aspects of ad personalization are processed locally on your device.